Accept Cookies

 Research for Clinicians Day

-NIMDTA, in partnership with Queen’s University Belfast, Ulster University and Ulster Medical Society, is pleased to announce that this years Research for Clinicians Day event will take place in:
+NIMDTA, in partnership with Queen’s University Belfast, Ulster University and Ulster Medical Society, is pleased to announce that this year's Research for Clinicians Day event will take place in:

 Wellcome-Wolfson Institute For Experimental Medicine